regmibinod30-bio/RNA-seq-snakemake-pipeline/README.md

 article of the test data.
 The script directory contains pipleline and two scripts (.sh and .R).
 These two scripts are implemented to organize file, directory and generate expression matrix.
-Output directory contains log file, error file and the final output; gene matrix.
+Output directory contains log file, error file and the final output; gene count matrix.